 So, what are these hidden costs lurking below the surface that are impacting your productivity and hurting your bottom line?

 1. Delayed deliveries

 Delivery delays are often expected.
-However, if they become systemic throughout an organization, they will have a major impact on company productivity.
-If a company is managing five projects running 3-week sprints and each are delayed just a single day per sprint, your company will lose an entire sprint per team.
+However, if they become systemic throughout an organization, they will have a major impact on company's productivity.
+If a company is managing five projects running 3-week sprints and each are delayed just a single day per sprint, your company will lose an entire sprint per year.
 And this doesn’t even take into account the frustration internal and external clients feel when their projects are not completed in a timely fashion.
 Over the course of a year the result is significant and a team that can buck the trend of delays will be recognized.

 2. Your backlog is growing and software is missing the market

 If a delivery is delayed, there will be an ongoing impact on future work.
 Developers with expertise assigned to other future projects cause broad delays for the entire team.
-On-the-fly optimization to resourcing leaves some experts with little to do while their skills could be re-distributed to solving other outstanding problems.
+On-the-fly optimization to resourcing leaves some experts with little to do when their skills could be re-distributed to solving other outstanding problems.
 The result of this inability to strategically redistribute skills creates a growing backlog which cannot be dynamically addressed.
-The results are solutions that fail to keep up with market needs, higher churn and fewer new clients.
+The results are solutions that fail to keep up with market needs, a higher churn rate, and fewer new clients.

 3. Suffering customer service

 The aforementioned challenges make it increasingly difficult to be responsive to new feature or capability requests.
 As projects get delayed and the backlog grows, determining if new features are worth prioritizing becomes impossible.
 The focus to burn-down the backlog takes precedence.
 Therefore, customers get frustrated.
 Internal employees begin to complain.
 In short, developers start to be viewed as obstacles for innovation instead of a solution to problems.

 Using the tools available today, we’ve found a few ways to mitigate the risk of the unexpected.